HeardLibrary/digital-scholarship/script/codegraf/ees2/index.md

 In the examples we have used so far, the modules we have wanted to import have been included in the Standard Library, so we have been able to load them using an `import` statement.
 However, sometimes when you try to import a module that you've seen in code examples, you will receive an error message saying that the module can't be found.
 In that case, the library containing that module isn't downloaded to your computer and it must be installed.
 (Note: we will use "package" and "library" interchangeably and ignore their technical differences.)

 The libraries that are installed automatically will depend at least partly on how you installed and are using Python.
 If you are using Jupyter notebooks installed as part of an Anaconda distribution or Colab notebooks, many of the commonly used modules not included in the Standard Library will be available to you without needing to install them.
-The same is true with Colab.
 If you did a stand-alone installation of Jupyter notebooks, you are more likely to need to install additional libraries.

 There are two common installation methods.
 The standard method uses `pip`.
 If you are using Anaconda, it comes with its own package manager, `conda`.
-Both of these applications are used in the console (`Command prompte` on Windows or `Terminal` on Mac.)
+Both of these applications are used in the console (`Command prompt` on Windows or `Terminal` on Mac.)
 Here is an example of how to install a commonly used package: `requests`.
 In the console, enter the following:

 ```
 pip3 install requests